The Building Safety Act 2022 (“the Act”)

 2. Remediation Costs

-The provisions apply to buildings containing at least two dwellings that are at least 11m or 5 storeys high, but leaseholder owned buildings are excluded.
-It applies to any qualifying lease of a dwelling. i.e. one for more than 21 years granted before 14 February 2022 when at that date the dwelling was the leaseholder’s only or principal home and the leaseholder did not own more than 2 other dwellings.
+- Leaseholder owned buildings are current excluded from these protections but, otherwise, they apply to any qualifying lease of a dwelling, i.e. one for more than 21 years granted before 14 February 2022 where as at that date the dwelling was the leaseholder at that time’s only or principal home and he/she did not own more than 2 other UK dwellings.

 3. New Regulatory Regime